Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 What Are Avocado’s Side Effects?

 The side effects of eating avocado every day include; potential high calorie intake, weight gain, and risks for those with latex allergy.
-Additionally, avocado contains Tryamine, an amino acid that can induce migraines for some individuals, although the evidence is still inconclusive.
+Additionally, avocado contains tyramine, an amino acid that might induce migraines for some individuals, although the evidence is still inconclusive.

 High Calorie Intake

 Avocados may be a healthy addition to your diet, but it’s crucial to keep in mind that they are high in calories.
-One medium-sized avocado packs around 240 calories (4), and most people tend to eat more than that in one sitting, especially in the form of guacamole.
+One medium-sized avocado packs around 240 calories (4), and it is not hard to eat more than that in one sitting, especially in the form of guacamole.

-A calorie-dense diet is linked to a higher risk of (11):
+A calorie-dense diet may contribute to weight gain and a higher risk of (11):

 • Type 2 diabetes – when the body becomes resistant to insulin or doesn’t produce enough of it, leading to high sugar levels in the blood.